Aleem-mja/Tasks_Manager/README.md

-A simple efficient solution for users to create, edit, delete **tasks** and assign them colored task tags and and distinguishable  habit images.
-The app is available in both light and  dark mode.
+A simple efficient solution for users to create, edit, delete **tasks** and assign them colored task tags.

 ## 📱 Screenshots